acryps/vlserver/doc/exchange.md

 ------WebKitFormBoundaryywIrc07RdSzlJJEt--
 ```

 As you may see, the route and the the parameter names seem random - but they are not. vlserver obfuscates route names to prevent request guessing.
 Bonus side effect: We don't need to set a route name for every single route.

-The names are sha512 hashes.
+The route and parameter names are sha512 hashes.
 They change when you change parameter names, controller names, ...

 Using multipart/form data allows us to send `Blob`/`Buffer` (whole files) without converting them to another format.
+The transmitted objects will automatically be converted back to instances of ViewModels.
+Dates are encoded as ISO.